ApmeM/android-flowlayout/README.md

 	* android:layout_margin* - override default spacings

-	* android:layout_gravity - standart aandroid gravity supported
+	* android:layout_gravity - standard android gravity supported

         * layout_weight - weight of the element.
 If not specified "layout.defaultWight" is used.